bismuthfoundation/TornadoWallet/README.md

 First stable release, still work ongoing, but useable and nice looking!

-# Proof of concept
+# First stable version 0.1.9

 Goal is to re-use the existing python code for behind the scene heavy lifting, but leverage HTML/JS flexibility for GUI.

-First release only has minimal features
+First release has following features

-- manage wallets (unencrypted)
+- manage wallets (several addresses)
 - auto connect to an available wallet server
 - check balance and transactions
 - request BIS payments
 - Send simple BIS transactions
 - network status
+- encrypt and decrypt off chain messages
+- spend protection
+- support for crystals (plugins, like dApps running in the wallet)

 # Installation from release